Start9Labs/documentation/site/source/guides/service-guides/vaultwarden/bitwarden-client-setup.rst

         Begin by :ref:`setting up Tor <tor-ios>` on your iPhone.

-        You will also need :ref:`LAN access <lan-ios>` setup on your iPhone.
+        You will also need :ref:`LAN access <ca-ios>` setup on your iPhone.

         #.
 Visit the App Store and download the `Bitwarden app <https://apps.apple.com/us/app/bitwarden-password-manager/id1137397744>`_